Willie Wood (golfer): Professional career

 In 1983, Wood joined the PGA Tour by being medalist at 1983 PGA Tour Qualifying School.
 Wood has split his playing time between the PGA Tour and the Nationwide Tour.
 He has 23 top-10 finishes on the PGA Tour including a win at the 1996 Deposit Guaranty Golf Classic, and 12 top-10 finishes on the Nationwide Tour.
 His best finish in a major championship was T12 at the 1997 Masters.

 After turning 50 in late 2010, Wood played his first Champion Tour event, the AT&T Championship, where he finished T13.
 He won the Dick's Sporting Goods Open at En-Joie Golf Club in Endicott, New York on August 19, 2012, by defeating Michael Allen on the first hole of a sudden-death playoff for his first victory on the Champions Tour.

 Personal life

 Willie Wood and his wife Holly had two children.
-In October 1988, Holly Wood was diagnosed with breast cancer.
+In October 1988, Holly Wood was diagnosed with Ewing's sarcoma.
 She died ten months later.

 Wood has a sister, Deanie, who was a member of the LPGA Tour.
 He makes his home in Edmond, Oklahoma and is a member of the "Oak Tree Gang", a group of touring professionals who all play at Oak Tree National in Edmond.